LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 4. The newly elected president will serve the remainder of the original term.
 5. If less than 2 months remain in the original term, the staff will manage the league until the next scheduled election.

+### 4.5 Presidential Transition and Staff Continuity

+In the event of a new president being elected while appointed staff members are still serving their terms:

+1. **Continuity Period:**
+   - Appointed staff members will continue in their roles for a minimum of 1 month after the new president takes office.
+   - This period allows for knowledge transfer and operational continuity.

+2. **Review and Confirmation:**
+   - During the continuity period, the new president will review the performance and fit of the appointed staff members.
+   - By the end of the 1-month period, the new president must either:
+     a) Confirm the continuation of the appointed staff for the remainder of their original 1-year term, or
+     b) Nominate new staff members to replace them.

+3. **Replacement Process:**
+   - If the new president chooses to nominate new staff members:
+     a) The nominations must be approved by a simple majority vote of the Captains' Council.
+     b) If approved, the new staff members will serve for the remainder of the original 1-year term.
+     c) If not approved, the original staff members will continue in their roles, and the president may not attempt to replace them again during that term.

+4. **Elected Staff Members:**
+   - The 2 staff members elected by the Captains' Council are not subject to this replacement process and will continue to serve their full terms regardless of presidential changes.

+5. **End of Staff Terms:**
+   - At the end of each staff member's 1-year term, the current president (whether new or continuing) will have the opportunity to appoint or reappoint staff members for the 3 appointed positions.
+   - The Captains' Council will elect or re-elect members for the 2 elected positions.

+6. **Exceptional Circumstances:**
+   - In cases of staff misconduct or inability to perform duties, the normal disciplinary and removal processes as outlined in the main guidelines will take precedence over this policy.

 ## 5. Rule Voting Procedure

 ### 5.1 Proposal Submission